 We've only had a brief chance to explore Marathon.
-In 2004 we arrived in a driving rainstorm and sought shelter and breakfast at the Country Cafe.
+In 2004 we arrived in a driving rainstorm and sought shelter and breakfast at the Country Cafe in the Zero 100 Motor Inn.
 A good score!
 Good food, attractively decorated, and friendly, attentive service.
+I see more recently (Dec 2013), it scored a very good review on TripAdvisor so they are still putting out good food and service.
 After breakfast, it was still raining hard so we headed down the road - a good time to make tracks towards Wawa.

 Your first stop in Wawa should be the Tourist Info Center at the intersection of Hwys 17 and 101.
 Look for the famous Wawa Goose > > >

-The Visitor Center offers some interesting exhibits plus brochures and helpful staff.
+The attractive Visitor Center offers some interesting exhibits plus brochures and very helpful staff.

-As it was still raining when we arrived in Wawa, our exploring was limited.
+Our last visit to Wawa was in 2014.
 We did a drive though downtown to see if there had been any changes since we were last there.
 We were pleased to see Wawa has undergone an economic rebirth since we last visited.

 The Voyageur Hiking Trail (aka Magpie Trail) runs south from Wawa past the impressive Magpie High Falls and then to Silver Falls near the village of Michipicoten River.
 Magpie Falls can also be reached down a 2 mile long sand road off Hwy 17.
 Silver Falls can be reached by road by going north through the village of Michipicoten River.
 Silver Falls is actually a series of 3 falls; only the middle falls can be seen from the road.
 Parking at the Silver Falls bridge and hiking up to Magpie High Falls and back would be an easy day hike (2-3 hours).